Nevoid basal-cell carcinoma syndrome: Diagnosis

+The first presentation of NBCCS is often odontogenic keratocysts that begin to occur, on average, around 13 years of age.
+Other common initial presentations include multiple BCCs before the age of 20 and medulloblastoma occurring around the age of two.

 People with NBCCS need education about the syndrome, and may need counseling and support, as coping with the multiple BCCs and multiple surgeries is often difficult.
-They should reduce UV light exposure, to minimize the risk of BCCs.
+They should reduce UV light exposure to minimize the risk of BCCs.
 They should also be advised that receiving Radiation therapy for their skin cancers may be contraindicated.
 They should look for symptoms referable to other potentially involved systems: the CNS, the genitourinary system, the cardiovascular system, and dentition.

 Genetic counseling is advised for prospective parents, since one parent with NBCCS causes a 50% chance that their child will also be affected.
+Genetic testing is sufficient to confirm the diagnosis when there is suspicion, but it lacks clinical diagnostic criteria.
+It is also beneficial for prenatal testing when there is a known family history of NBCCS.

 Treatment

-Treatment is usually supportive treatment, that is, treatment to reduce any symptoms rather than to cure the condition.
+Treatment is usually multidisciplinary, supportive treatment, that is, treatment to reduce any symptoms rather than to cure the condition.
+Having a multidisciplinary medical team is important for managing the symptoms, preventing new tumors, and providing support.
+Many people with NBCCS regularly see physicians and medical professionals, including a primary care physician, dermatologist, cardiologist, oral surgeon, therapist, plastic surgeon, neurologist, and gynecologist.
+Building a medical care team provides patients with the tools for managing their condition.